Skip to content

 • Automatic reconnection

-• Direction: Output only (publish)
+• Direction: Input (publish) and Output (publish)

 • Transport: TCP (RTMP) or TLS over TCP (RTMPS)